EaseApp/javascript-client/README.md

 ### Parameters:

-The read method takes in 1 paramater
+The read method takes in 1 parameter

 `application`: The application you would like to be notified about